-Funding Policy
+Funding Policy.
 Benefit provisions are described by Section 110.123, F.S. and, along with contributions, can be amended by the Florida Legislature.
 The State has not advance-funded OPEB costs or the net OPEB obligation.
 The Self-Insurance Estimating Conference develops official information for determining the budget levels needed for the State's planning and budgeting process.
-The Governor's recommended budget and the General Appropriations Act provide for a premium level necessary for funding the program each year on a pay-as-you-go basis.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB 75.
+The Governor's recommended budget and the General Appropriations Act provide for a premium level necessary for funding the program each year on a payas-you-go basis.
+No assets are accumulated in a trust that meets the criteria of GASB 75.

-Monthly premiums, through June 2022 coverage, for active employees and retirees under the age of 65 for standard coverage were \$813 and \$1,831 for single and family contracts, respectively.
-Retirees over the age of 65 pay premiums for a Medicare supplement.
-Monthly premiums, through June 2022 coverage, for the standard PPO Plan were \$430 for a single contract, \$860 for two Medicare eligible members, and \$1,244 for a family contract when only one member is Medicare eligible.
+Premiums are pay 100% by retirees participating in the plan.
+Monthly premiums, for active employees and retirees under the age of 65 for standard coverage were \$813 and \$1,831 for single and family contracts, respectively.
+For retirees over the age of 65 who pay premiums for a Medicare supplement, monthly premiums for the standard PPO Plan were \$430 for a single contract, \$860 for two Medicare eligible members, and \$1,244 for a family contract when only one member is Medicare eligible.

-Actuarial Methods and Assumptions
+Actuarial Methods and Assumptions.
 Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future, and actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
 Actuarial calculations reflect a long-term perspective.
 Consistent with that perspective, actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets.

-The total OPEB liability was determined by an actuarial valuation as of July 1, 2020.
-The following actuarial assumptions were used:
+Actuarial valuations for the OPEB Plan are conducted biennially.
+The total OPEB liability for the fiscal year ended June 30, 2024, was determined by an actuarial valuation as of July 1, 2022, and the following actuarial assumptions were used:

-Discount Rate: 2.18%
+- Discount Rate: 4.13%

-Investment Rate or Return: 0.00%
+- Investment Rate or Return: 0.00%

-Inflation: 2.60%
+- Inflation: 2.60%

-Salary Increase: varies by FRS Class
+- Salary Increase: varies by FRS Class

 In general, the discount rate for calculating the total OPEB liability under GASB 75 is equal to the single rate equivalent to discounting at the long-term expected rate of return for benefit payments prior to the projected depletion date.
 Because the OPEB benefit is essentially funded on a pay-as-you-go basis, the depletion date is considered to be immediate.
-All future benefits were discounted using a high quality municipal bond rate of 2.18%.
-This rate was based on the week closest to but not later than the measurement date of the Bond Buyer 20-Bond Indexes published by the Federal Reserve.
-The 20-Bond Index consists of 20 general obligation bonds that mature in 20 years.
-The average rating of the 20 bonds is roughly equivalent to Moody's Investors Service's Aa2 rating and Fitch and Standard & Poor's AA.
+All future benefits were discounted using a high quality municipal bond rate.
+This rate was based on the week closest to but not later than the measurement date of the S&P Municipal Bond 20 Year High Grade Rate Index.